-Emmanuel Vaughan-Lee is a filmmaker and composer.
+Emmanuel Vaughan-Lee is an Emmy nominated filmmaker and composer.
 His award-winning films have been featured on PBS, National Geographic, the New York Times, the New Yorker, and the Atlantic, exhibited at the Smithsonian, and screened at festivals worldwide.
 He is the executive editor of Emergence Magazine.

 by Emmanuel Vaughan-Lee

 In 1968, three NASA astronauts became the first humans to leave Earth’s orbit and travel to the Moon.
 This mission is known as Apollo 8.

 Frank Borman, James Lovell and Bill Anders were the first human beings to view the whole Earth from space.